gmferise/gvz-database/README.md

 	* [Querying Databases](#querying-databases)

 ## Setup

+### Installation
+Download the latest version of `gvz-database.js` from the releases tab and put it in your project folder.

 ### Google Developer Console Config
 Before you can use this library, you should make a [Google API Project](https://console.developers.google.com/).